 Process and Purpose

 When an immediate family member dies, the grieving employee should contact the School Director or the Business Manager with information about the days she needs to be off work.
 Time off from work is for handling funeral arrangements and attending funeral and memorial services.
 Brevard Academy reserves the right to request documentation, such as an obituary or funeral program, as proof of the death.
-Under normal circumstances, however, Brevard Academy doesn't require written proof.
+Under normal circumstances, however, Brevard Academy may

+require written proof.

 Other Leaves of Absence

 All other requests for leaves of absence for personal reasons will be considered on a case-by-case basis, and the granting of such leave and its terms will be solely within the discretion of the School Director or his/her designee.
 Requests for other leaves of absence should be limited to unusual circumstances requiring an absence of longer than two (2) weeks.
 Requests for other leaves of absence should be made in writing and include an explanation of why the time is needed and the dates requested.
 An employee granted a leave of absence under this policy may not work for another employer without Brevard Academy’s written permission.
 An employee who accepts such employment without Brevard Academy’s permission will be deemed to have resigned from employment at Brevard Academy.